Desperate for the new MacBook Air? We’ve got some bad news

-MacBook production could be affected by current lockdowns in China due to Covid, and this might mean that Apple’s laptops planned for later this year may be delayed.
+MacBook production could be affected by current lockdowns in China due to Covid, and this might mean that Apple’s laptops planned for later this year (notably the MacBook Air 2022) may be delayed.

 Respected Apple source, analyst Ming-Chi Kuo, took to Twitter to highlight a report in the Nikkei Asia, and observed that all this could spell big trouble for the MacBooks due later in 2022.